 Study reports prunes appear to favorably impact the gut microbiome:

-We are excited to share the results of a recently published study that reports prunes appear to favorably impact the gut microbiome.
+We are excited to share the results of a recently published study.
+It reports prunes appear to favorably impact the gut microbiome.
 The study, Prune supplementation for 12 months alters the gut microbiome in postmenopausal women[ii], was conducted at Pennsylvania State University and published in the journal Food & Function late last year.
-The authors found that 12months of daily prune consumption appeared to have sustained beneficial impacts on the gut fecal microbiome of postmenopausal women.
+The authors found that 12 months of daily prune consumption appeared to have sustained beneficial impacts on the gut fecal microbiome of postmenopausal women.
 In particular, prune consumption showed an enrichment in the bacteria from the Lachnospiraceae family, as well as a reduction in Clostridium sensustricto 1, which is considered to be pathogenic.
-Lachnospiraceae are a group of bacteria known to produce short-chain fatty acids and are associated with phenolic metabolism and immunomodulatory (stimulating or suppressing the immune system) effects, notably decreasing the proinflammatory cytokines IL-1β and IL-6.
+Lachnospiraceae are a group of bacteria known to produce short-chain fatty acids.
+They are associated with phenolic metabolism and immunomodulatory (stimulating or suppressing the immune system) effects, notably decreasing the proinflammatory cytokines IL-1β and IL-6.

 More to come:

-Stay tuned as we expect more news to come out of this study that may report specific health benefits correlated to the changes to the gut microbiome from eating prunes long term.
+Stay tuned.
+We expect more news to come out of this study.
+We may report specific health benefits that correlate to the changes to the gut microbiome from eating prunes long term.

 References: